pagkly/Zed/Investopedia3/Ordinary Annuity.md

 ## Present Value of an Annuity Due Example

 Recall that with an ordinary annuity, the investor receives the payment at the end of the time period.
-That stands in contrast to an [annuity due](https://www.investopedia.com/terms/a/annuitydue.asp), in which the investor receives the payment at the beginning of the period.
+That stands in contrast to an [[annuity due]](https://www.investopedia.com/terms/a/annuitydue.asp), in which the investor receives the payment at the beginning of the period.
 A common example is rent, where the renter typically pays the landlord in advance for the month ahead.
 This difference in payment timing affects the value of the annuity.
 The formula for an annuity due is as follows:

 -   **Present Value of Annuity Due** = PMT + PMT x ((1 - (1 + r) ^ -(n-1) / r)